xwmx/nb/README.md

 # peek bookmark by id
 notes bookmark peek 12
 ```

+`notes bookmark open` and `notes bookmark peek` also work seamlessly with
+encrypted bookmarks. `notes` will simply prompt you for the bookmark's
+password.

 Bookmarks are identified by a `.bookmark.md` file extension.
 The
 bookmark URL is the first URL in the file within `<` and `>` characters.